wkh237/react-native-fetch-blob/README.md

   })
 ```

-### Multipart/form-data example : Post form data with file and data
+### Multipart/form-data example: Post form data with file and data

 In `version >= 0.3.0` you can also post files with form data, just put an array in `body`, with elements have property `name`, `data`, and `filename`(optional).

-Elements have property `filename` will be transformed into binary format, otherwise it turns into utf8 string.
+Elements have property `filename` will be transformed into binary format, otherwise, it turns into utf8 string.

 ```js